New Zealander Graeme Hart $1 billion richer in latest Bloomberg Billionaire Index

 New Zealand's richest man Graeme Hart has added another $1 billion to his fortune, according to Bloomberg's Billionaire Index.

-French businessman and chief executive of luxury goods company LVMH Moët Hennessy – Louis Vuitton, Bernard Arnault, surpasses Microsoft's Bill Gates to gain the title of the world's second richest man in the latest index.
+French businessman and chief executive of luxury goods company LVMH Moët Hennessy – Louis Vuitton, Bernard Arnault, has surpassed Microsoft's Bill Gates to gain the title of the world's second richest man in the latest index.

 Amazon founder Jeff Bezos remains the world's richest man with a total net worth of $US125 billion (185b), followed by Arnault with a net worth of $108b ($160b) and Gates with a $107b ($158) fortune.